-If you've suffered a serious injury or lost a loved one in a work-related railroad accident, you may be entitled to substantial compensation in the event that the railroad company is liable for the incident.
-No matter how the accident occurred, it is crucial that you get in touch with the knowledgeable NY railroad employee accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP as soon as possible to explore your legal options and protect your rights.
+If you've suffered a serious injury or lost a loved one in a New York work-related railroad accident, you may be entitled to substantial compensation in the event that the railroad company is liable for the incident.
+No matter how the accident occurred, it is crucial that you get in touch with the knowledgeable NY railroad employee accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP as soon as possible to explore your legal options and protect your rights.
 But you must take the first step.

 Call (212) 986-7353 for a free, comprehensive case evaluation.
 Our experienced legal team can help you make a confident, informed decision about your future.